angelren1220/geo-mark/README.md

 Your GeoMark should now be gallivanting on `http://localhost:8080/`.

+## Dependencies
+- Vue.js (^3.2.13): The beating heart of our application.
+Vue is a progressive JavaScript framework used to develop interactive web interfaces.
+More about Vue.js

+- Vue Router (^4.2.4): Our navigator across the vast seas of the application's components.
+It's the official router for Vue.js.
+More about Vue Router

+- Axios (^1.5.0): Our trusted messenger that fetches data from distant lands (APIs).
+Axios is a promise-based HTTP client for the browser and Node.js.
+More about Axios

+- Core-js (^3.8.3): Ensures that GeoMark's charm works across all lands (browsers).
+It's a modular standard library for JavaScript, which includes polyfills for ECMAScript up to 2019.

+## Styling
+- Semantic UI (2.5.0): A development framework that empowers our application with user-friendly high-quality HTML, CSS, and JS components.

 ## Guided Tour

-1. **Spot Current Location**: A single tap on locate button will beacon your coordinates.
+1. **Spot Current Location**: A single tap on the locate button will beacon your coordinates.
-2. **Scout for a Location**: Punch in a name or address, it will be auto complated, select desired one and either strike Enter or tap "Search".
+2. **Scout for a Location**: Punch in a name or address, and it will be auto-completed.
+Select the desired location and tap "Search".
 3. **Organize Your Discoveries**: The table is your treasure map.
-Use the checkboxes wisely and swipe away locations with "Delete".
+Use the checkboxes wisely to select multiple entries, and swipe away unwanted locations with the "Delete" button.
 4. **Time Travels**: Just above the map, the local time and timezone details of your recent discovery await.

-## Join the Adventure (Contributing)

-Should the winds of adventure beckon you, fork this repository and make your mark.
-All treasure maps (pull requests) are most welcome.

-## Treasure Map (License)

-MIT License.
-The [LICENSE](LICENSE) parchment holds the intricate details.